-The church was built in 1180 as a chapel for a larger temple of St. Mary, founded by the Benedictines of the Tewkesbury Abbey.
+The church was built in 1180 as a chapel of ease for a larger temple of St. Mary, founded by the Benedictines of the Tewkesbury Abbey.
 In 1404 during the Welsh rebellion of Owain Glyndŵr, it was seriously damaged.
-For this reason, in the second half of the fifteenth century (1453) it was repaired and rebuilt on the occasion.
-At that time, a tower on the west side was erected in the style of the English perpendicular gothic.
+For this reason, in the second half of the fifteenth century (around 1453) it was repaired and rebuilt on the occasion, with the support of Anne Neville, wife of the Duke of Gloucester, later King Richard III.
+At that time, a tower on the west side was erected in the style of the English Perpendicular Gothic.
 From the seventeenth century, it served as a parish church.
 In the nineteenth century, its significant expansion was made, adding an additional outer north and south aisle and sacristy.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.